saeidamiri1/GHC/README.md

 # GHC:
- This supplementaries include the codes of
+ This supplementary includes the codes of

  Amiri, S., Clarke, B, Clarke, J. & Koepke, H.A.
 (2017).
 A General Hybrid Clustering Technique.